Breakfast

 Original Pancake House 49'er Flap Jacks

-Read moreThese flat, crepe-like flapjacks are reminiscent of the hotcakes eaten by miners during the California Gold Rush of 1849, and they're also a signature dish at the Original Pancake House chain.
-These beauties are thin, slightly chewy, somewhat sweet, and so big they cover your entire plate.
-And a home hack is one of the easiest things you’ll ever cook.
-Because morning food shouldn’t be complicated.
+Read moreThese flat, crepe-like flapjacks are reminiscent of the hotcakes enjoyed by miners during the California Gold Rush of 1849, and they are also a signature dish at the Original Pancake House chain.
+The chain’s 49’er Flap Jacks are thin, slightly chewy, lightly sweetened, and so large that they cover your entire plate.
+And this home version is one of the easiest meals you’ll ever prepare because breakfast shouldn’t be complicated.

 Also, check out my version of the Original Pancake House Apple Pancake for a decadent cinnamon apple-filled delight.